acrylic on canvas 48 x 60 x 2 inches SOLD

 SOLD

-A bold composition with that is architectural, feminine, hard edged, playful, and colorful with an emphasis on the range of purples and viridian.
-The tribal symbols such as the half moon and row of pyramids are grounding, yet also aim for transcendence.
-In the middle–a window to the unknown.
-There are allusions to Art Deco as well as Alexander Girard's folksy, whimsical aesthetic.
+This bold composition is architectural, feminine, hard edged, playful, and colorful with an emphasis on the range of purples and viridian.
+The feel of the piece alludes to Art Deco as well as Alexander Girard's folksy, whimsical aesthetic.

 acrylic on canvas